-The Supreme Court’s decision in Miller makes clear that defense counsel in a juvenile life without parole case are under the same duty as defense counsel in a capital to develop and present mitigating evidence.
-Thus, defense counsel are required to conduct “an investigation of the defendant's background for possible mitigating evidence."
-State v.
-Frank, 957 So.
-2d 724, 737 (La.
-2007) (quoting State ex rel.
-Busby v.
-Butler, 538 So.
-2d 164, 169 (La.
-1988)).
+The Supreme Court’s decisions in Miller and Montgomery make clear that defense counsel in juvenile life without parole cases have a significant duty to develop and present mitigating evidence.
+Performance Standards promulgated by the Louisiana Public Defender Board (LPDB) for attorneys representing juveniles in life without parole cases require an investigation comprising of “extensive and ongoing efforts to discover all reasonably available mitigating evidence and evidence to rebut any aggravating evidence or argument that may be offered by the prosecutor.”
+LAC 22:XV.2127(A)(4).
+The Standards further mandate “a high quality, independent and exhaustive investigation of all available sources of information utilizing all available tools.”
+LAC 22:XV.2127(B).
 Indeed, the seminal case of Strickland v.
 Washington, setting out the standard for ineffective assistance of counsel, addressed counsel’s failure to conduct an adequate sentencing investigation.
 Id. at 466 U.S. 668 (1984).
 Following Strickland, the Louisiana Supreme Court has held defense counsel ineffective for the failure to adequately pursue mitigation investigation.
 See e.g., State v.
 Sullivan, 596 So.2d 177, 192 (La.
-1992) (“[I]t was counsel's complete failure to perform his duty to investigate that resulted in the jury's not having the benefit of the mitigating evidence, evidence which was both relevant and admissible. . . . under these circumstances, then, we conclude the level of representation Sullivan received at the penalty phase of the trial amounted to constitutionally ineffective assistance of counsel.”); State v.
+1992) (“[I]t was counsel's complete failure to perform his duty to investigate that resulted in the jury's not having the benefit of the mitigating evidence, evidence which was both relevant and admissible. . . . under these circumstances, then, we conclude the level of representation Sullivan received at [sentencing] amounted to constitutionally ineffective assistance of counsel.”); State v.
 Sanders, 93-0001 (La.
-11/30/94); 648 So.2d 1272, 1292 (“[C]ounsel's case at the penalty phase reflects a total failure to conduct an investigation aimed at unearthing mitigating evidence, and therefore represents ineffective assistance.”); State v.
+11/30/94); 648 So.2d 1272, 1292 (“[C]ounsel's case at [sentencing] reflects a total failure to conduct an investigation aimed at unearthing mitigating evidence, and therefore represents ineffective assistance.”); State v.
 Hamilton, 92-2639 (La.
 7/1/97), 699 So.2d 29, 33 (“[A] reasonable investigation would have uncovered this mitigating evidence which could have been used to support defense counsel's theory that defendant was suffering from a mental disease or defect.”).

 Since Strickland, the United States Supreme Court has emphasized that the Sixth Amendment right to effective representation demands the thorough investigation and development of mitigating circumstances.
 See Wiggins v.
 Smith, 539 U.S. 510 (2003) (failure of trial attorney to investigate defendant’s background and present mitigating evidence violated Sixth Amendment right to effective assistance of counsel); Williams (Terry) v.
 Taylor, 529 U.S. 362 (2000) (counsel found ineffective for, inter alia, failing to conduct sentencing investigation).
-Lower federal courts have followed Wiggins and Taylor with numerous rulings regarding counsel’s duty to pursue thorough mitigation investigation.
+Lower federal courts have followed Wiggins and Taylor with numerous rulings regarding counsel’s duty to pursue a thorough mitigation investigation.
 See, e.g., Lewis v.
 Dretke, 355 F.3d 364, 368 (5th Cir.
 2003) (citing Wiggins and Taylor, holding counsel ineffective and reversing conviction based on inadequate mitigation investigation and presentation); Walbey v.
 Quarterman, No. 08-2007, slip op., 2009 U.S. App.
 LEXIS 942 (5th Cir.
 Jan.
 19, 2009) (same); Johnson v.
 Bagley, 544 F.3d 592 (6th Cir.
 2008); Williams v.
 Allen, 542 F.3d 1326 (11th Cir.
 2008); Kindler v.
 Horn, 542 F.3d 70 (3d Cir.
 2008); Correll v.
 Ryan, 539 F.3d 938 (9th Cir.
 2008); Gray v.
 Branker, 529 F.3d 220 (4th Cir.
 2008); Anderson v.
 Sirmons, 476 F.3d 1131 (10th cir.
 2007).

-Moreover, both the Louisiana and United States Supreme Court have emphasized that the failure to perform reasonable investigation eliminates any argument that counsel strategically chose a particular presentation at the sentencing phase.
+Moreover, both the Louisiana and United States Supreme Court have emphasized that the failure to perform reasonable investigation eliminates any argument that counsel strategically chose a particular presentation at sentencing.
 For example, in State v.
 Brooks, 94-2438 (La.
 10/16/95); 661 So.2d 1333, the Court held: